isaacphi/TheBeerProject/README.md

 TheBeerProject
 ==============
 A quest to find the cheapest alcohol from the LCBO.
+OMG HAXOR LAZORS